 - Customer and Personal Service - Knowledge of principles and processes for providing customer and personal services.
 This includes customer needs assessment, meeting quality standards for services, and evaluation of customer satisfaction.

 - Building and Construction - Knowledge of materials, methods, and the tools involved in the construction or repair of houses, buildings, or other structures such as highways and roads.

 Skills for Security System Installation, Repair, and Inspection Technology/Technician Majors

-security system installation, repair, and inspection technology/technician majors are found most commonly in careers in which the following skills are important:
+A major in security system installation, repair, and inspection technology/technician prepares you for careers in which the following skill-sets are crucial:

 - Critical Thinking - Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 - Installation - Installing equipment, machines, wiring, or programs to meet specifications.